CHIP-8 Emulator

 Compiling & Running

-1. Create a WinForms project in Visual Studio.
+• Create a C# WinForms project in Visual Studio.

-3. Build the project and load some ROMs.
+• Build the project and load a ROM.

 Remarks

-Interestingly, CHIP-8 never had native hardware designed for it - it was developed as an interpreted language run on a simple virtual machine.
-This allowed it to be run on early 8-bit computers which didn't have many games written for them at the time.
+CHIP-8 never had native hardware designed for it - it was developed as an interpreted language to be executed in a simple virtual machine.
+This allowed it to be run on early 8-bit computers which didn’t have many games written for them at the time, and it offered a noticeable performance gain over BASIC interpreters of the time.

-This design choice gives the CHIP-8 interpreter some unique quirks and leads to some minor differences between implentations of the interpeter.
-Firstly, many different games expect wildly different clock speeds for the virtual CPU.
+The CHIP-8 interpreter standards are kind of loose which leads to some minor differences and quirks between different implentations.
+For example, many different games expect wildly different clock speeds for the virtual CPU.
 I assume this is due to the many decades worth of interpreters written for all sorts of different hardware (everything from 8-bit computers to calculators).
 This made having an adjustable clock speed a necessity for testing different games on the emulator.

-Secondly, different interpreters handle the CHIP-8's draw code differently for pixels which are outside of the screen bounds.
-Some interpreters treat out-of-bounds pixels as no-ops (nothing happens for these pixels).
-Other interpreters (mine included) perform modulo operations on OOB pixels (this wraps them around to the other side of the screen).
+Secondly, different interpreters handle the CHIP-8’s draw code differently for pixels which are outside of the screen bounds.
+Some interpreters treat out-of-bounds pixels as no-ops.
+Other interpreters (mine included) perform modulo operations on out-of-bounds pixels (this wraps them around to the other side of the screen).
 Either setting can break some games depending on which behavior they expect.
 For example, graphics wrapping in the BLITZ ROM causes an unintended game over due to the columns of pixels wrapping from the bottom edge to the top of the screen.

 References